 Today, Peugeot is owned by the PSA (Peugeot S.A) group, this is one of the biggest car manufacturers in the world and they also own Citroen, DS, Vauxhall/Opel.
 There is definitely a link between the cars which are produced by the companies, as the cars all seem to be of good quality but reasonably priced, it is fair to say that all the PSA brands have the same target audience.

-Peugeot is a brand that is loved by all ages, this is because Peugeot has a wide range of models of cars that have the ability to suit the needs of practically everyone.
+Peugeot UK is a brand that is loved by all ages, this is because Peugeot has a wide range of models of cars that have the ability to suit the needs of practically everyone.

 The company used to produce cars in Coventry, England and this spurred lots of British citizens to purchase Peugeots.
 However, in April 2006 the British car plant was closed down and their manufacturing was moved overseas.
+The majority of Vauxhall models such Vauxhall Mokka and Peugeot cars are manufactured in France.

 Peugeot sales are particularly high in continental Europe, this is because PSA are a very European company and their models are mostly aimed at a European market.
 However, western countries such as the UK and the USA still purchase lots of Peugeot vehicles.

 As Peugeot are such an established car brand, they have lots of rivals.
-Here are some examples of Peugeot’s biggest rivals
+Here are some examples of Peugeot’s biggest rivals:

 Ford was the inventor of the car and today Ford and Peugeot are similar in many ways.
 The main similarity between the two makes is they are both affordable and produce good quality cars.
 The Ford manufacturer seems to cater for the same demographics of working people who are looking for good quality, reasonably priced cars.